-- 14. A decision is taken by the Associate Director: Student Affairs, confirming first whether an offence is proven.
-In reaching this decision, reference will be made to the panel's determinations. - 15.
-Following the decision as to whether an offence is proven, the Associate Director: Student Affairs will determine whether precedent exists for the case.
+- 16. A decision is taken by the Senior Manager: Academic Integrity and Student Conduct, confirming first whether an offence is proven.
+In reaching this decision, reference will be made to the panel's determinations. - 17.
+Following the decision as to whether an offence is proven, the Senior Manager: Academic Integrity and Student Conduct will determine whether precedent exists.
 Consideration will be given to the student's assessments to date, any prior proven assessment offences on the student's record and any mitigating circumstances that apply to the assessment offence in question.
-If precedent exists, the outcome will be determined accordingly. - 16.
-Where precedent does not exist, or the Associate Director: Student Affairs is otherwise unable to reach a decision, they will refer the matter for consideration by the Assessment Offences Committee in line with paragraph 26.
+If precedent exists, the outcome will be determined accordingly. - 18.
+Where precedent does not exist, or the Senior Manager: Academic Integrity and Student Conduct is otherwise unable to reach a decision, they will refer the matter for consideration

-- 17. The student will be informed in writing of the decision of the Associate Director: Student Affairs and any penalties applied, with reference to the panel's determinations. - 18.
-The student will be informed of their right to submit an appeal. - 19.
+- by the Assessment Offences Committee in line with paragraph 26. - 19.
+The student will be informed in writing of the decision of the Senior Manager: Academic Integrity and Student Conduct and any penalties applied, with reference to the panel's determinations. - 20.
+The student will be informed of their right to submit an appeal. - 21.
 The hold placed on the student's results will be removed following determination of an outcome.
 Results will be released in the normal way, either following a subsequent scheduled release, or as soon as possible should results already have been released.
-These are the student's confirmed results. - 20.
+These are the student's confirmed results. - 22.
 Outcomes will normally be delivered ahead of the registration deadline for the next valid session (see Glossary for definition of valid session).